 Average nightly price

-Book at least 90 days before your stay begins to get the best price for your Reykjavik accommodation.
+Book more than 90 days before your stay begins to get the best price for your Reykjavik accommodation.

 Travellers in search of a touch of luxury, should consider one of the Reykjavik’s upscale hotels, such as Ion City Hotel, which features modern Scandinavian decor and suites that offer private saunas and balconies with city and bay views.